One year after settling for silver, the Brock Badgers have reclaimed their place atop the national wrestling landscape.

 16. Carleton, 1

-MEN'S MEDALLISTS AT THE 2026 WRESTLING CANADA LUTTE U SPORTS CHAMPIONSHIPS
+MEN'S MEDALLISTS AT THE 2026 WRESTLING CANADA LUTTE U SPORTS INVITATIONAL CHAMPIONSHIPS

 57kg